CamachoDejay/teaching-bioimage-analysis-python/quick_demo_220928/README.md

 a+b
 ```

 * Try to run the cell and you might notice a complaint from VS Code.
-Make sure you install ```ipykernel```.
+Make sure you installed ```ipykernel```.
 This is already done in the demo-env

-S3.3 Run the Jupyter Notebook in VS Code once again

 ## To continue working on our use case